 SOME INTERACTIVE GAME IDEAS:

 - Hide and Seek: Hide from your dog while talking excitedly to him.
 When he finds you, have a big party!

 - Find It: Hide a treat/toy from your dog.
-Say “find it!” & help your dog locate the treat.
+Say “find it!” and help your dog locate the treat.
 Help your dog less as he starts to understand the game.

 - Catch Me if You Can: Run away from your dog.
 When he catches up to you, reward him.

 - Tug-of-War: Tell your dog “take it,” begin the tuggin’ fun, then tell your dog “drop”.

 - Wild Dog: Get your dog wound up and then throw in an obedience command.
 If your dog succeeds, resume the wild play again.

 *Note-if your dog gets too rough or his teeth touch you during play, say “OW!” and stop all play.
 Wait a few seconds for your dog to calm down, then resume the game.

 Dogs need to continue their interactions with one another throughout their lives to keep them socially savvy.
 They rely on us to match them up with appropriate playmates.
 In addition, close supervision is key when dogs are meeting new canine buddies.
 Excited and rough play can spiral out of control and cause tempers to flare.
 Adolescent dogs need even closer supervision.